 Then we amped it up to 100,000 (hypothetical) jelly beans.
 What flavors would you choose if you had 100,000 jelly beans?

 By this point, Siena was distracted and gobbling jelly beans, but Liam continued.
 At first, his decomposition by flavor was for 1,000 jelly beans not 100,000 (which he realized after adding them).
 He revised for a decomposition of 100,000 jelly beans.

 Lastly, about those proportions.
 Whether he had 10 jelly beans, 1,000 or 100,000, Liam kept his flavors in the same proportion.
-The question we had did Aiden/the book.
+The question we had was did Aiden in the book do that too?
 Here is a picture of Aiden’s flavor break down for 100,000.
 Note: He has 1 lemon (bright yellow).

 Here is the book’s breakdown of 1 million jelly bean.
 Since 1,000,000 = 100,000×10, you would expect 10 lemon displayed amongst the 1 million jelly beans below.
 However, as you can see, there are a lot more than 10 bright yellow lemon jellybean’s in the picture.
 Either Murphy or Emma requested more lemon jelly beans or Aiden wasn’t interested in keeping the proportions the same.
 At any rate, this page of one million jelly beans turned out be a wonder-full one.